 After you've sold a customer a product or service, you might offer an inspection of your work or the product in action.
-For home repair services or products like new appliances, you might provide an energy audit, a check for water or other types of leaks, a check to ensure it's working correctly, and so on.
+For home repair services or products like new appliances, you might provide an energy audit, a check for water damage restoration needs or other types of leaks, a check to ensure it's working correctly, and so on.

 This type of service doesn't need to be extensive, as it's your chance to touch base with your customer again, so you can start a dialogue about additional products or services they might need.
 This time is also your chance to address any issues the customer has with your work or with a product you've sold; if you address these issues quickly and courteously, a customer may be less likely to go to a competitor the next time they need something similar.

 The holidays are a great reason to follow up with your customers and potential customers.
 Your business should always send out Christmas cards, and you can do the same for New Year's Day, Easter, Independence Day, and so on.

 It's also good to run specials around the holidays and advertise this when you send out cards or greetings, as this will ensure customers take a closer look at the cards themselves!
 Tell customers that you're contacting them to let them know about your "Easter Spring Clean Special for Home or Office," or your "New Year's Roof Inspection and Annual Repair Discount."

 A follow-up call to customers can be an excellent tool for creating sales, but only if you know what to say!
 The secret to successful customer follow-up through a sales call, or any similar contact, is to stress how a particular product or service benefits them, and why they should invest in the cost of this product or service.
 What you're offering your customers should solve a problem, increase the value of their property, improve a product they already own, and so on.